topDevfullstack/BackendAssessment/README.md

-# Backend Developer Assessment: Voice AI Agent
+# Backend Developer Assessment: AI-Driven Backend System

 ## Project Overview

-**Task:** Develop a backend system for a Voice AI Agent.
-The system will handle audio input, process it, and generate responses using AI.
+**Task:** Develop a backend system that integrates a database, API, and deployment for an AI-driven application.
+The system will handle user input, process it using AI, and store relevant data in a database.
 This project is designed to be completed within 5-10 hours with basic functionality, but the bonus tasks offer a chance to demonstrate advanced skills.

-**Timeline:** 16/09/2024 to 23/09/2024 (British Time)
+**Timeline:** 08/10/2024 to 11/10/2024 (British Time)

 **Languages/Frameworks:**
 - **Frontend:** Next.js, TypeScript, HTML, CSS (provided template)